 If you’re still on board with this whole making a website thing and think you have what it takes to make it in this hyper competitive industry, then it’s time to dive in and learn exactly how to do it.

-Four Steps to Building an Awesome Website
+Four Steps to Create a Website That Looks Awesome

 Now, making your own website from scratch (and turning it into a smashing success) will take some work… but it’s fairly straightforward.